Dominating Set Knapsack: Profit Optimization on Dominating Sets: Abstract

 \section{Abstract}

 In a large-scale network, we want to choose some influential nodes to make a profit by paying some cost within a limited budget so that we do not have to spend more budget on some nodes adjacent to the chosen nodes; our problem is the graph-theoretic representation of it.
-We define our problem \dosknapsack by attaching \kp with \dos on graphs.
-Each vertex is associated with a cost factor and a profit amount.
-We aim to choose some vertices within a fixed budget that gives maximum profit so that we do not need to choose their 1-hop neighbors.
-We show that the \dosknapsack problem is strongly \NPC even when restricted to Bipartite graphs but weakly \NPC complete for Star graphs.
-We present a pseudo-polynomial time algorithm for Trees in time $\OO(n\cdot min\{s^2, (\alpha(\VV))^2\})$.
-We show that \dosknapsack is very unlikely to be \textit{fixed parameter tractable} by proving that it is in $W[2]$-hard parameterized by the solution size.
-We developed FPT algorithms with running time $\OO(4^{tw}\cdot n^{\OO(1)} \min\{s^2,{\alpha(\VV)}^2\})$ and $\OO(2^{vck-1}\cdot n^{\OO(1)} \min\{s^2,{\alpha(\VV)}^2\})$, where $tw$ represents the \tw of the given graph, $vck$ is the solution size of the \vcknapsack, $s$ is the size of the knapsack and $\alpha(\VV)=\sum_{v\in\VV}\alpha(v)$.
+We define our problem, \dosknapsack, by attaching the \kp with the \dos on graphs.
+Each vertex $v~(\in \VV) $ is associated with a cost factor $w(v)$ and a profit amount $\alpha(v)$.
+We aim to choose some vertices within a fixed budget $(s)$ that give maximum profit so that we do not need to choose their 1-hop neighbors.
+We show that the \dosknapsack problem is strongly \NPC even when restricted to bipartite graphs, but weakly \NPC for star graphs.
+We present a pseudo-polynomial time algorithm for trees in time $\OO(n\cdot \min\{s^2, (\alpha(\VV))^2\})$.
+We show that \dosknapsack is unlikely to be \textit{fixed parameter tractable} by proving that it is \WTw-hard parameterized by the solution size.
+We developed \FPT algorithms with running time $\OO(4^{tw}\cdot n^{\OO(1)} \min\{s^2,{\alpha(\VV)}^2\})$ and $\OO(2^{vck-1}\cdot n^{\OO(1)} \min\{s^2,{\alpha(\VV)}^2\})$, where $tw$ represents the \tw of the given graph $\GG(\VV,\EE)$, $vck$ is the solution size of the \vcknapsack, $s$ is the capacity or size of the knapsack and $\alpha(\VV)=\sum_{v\in\VV}\alpha(v)$.
+We obtained similar results for other variants \kdosknapsack and \minimaldosknapsack, where $k$ is the size of the \dos.